Law Enforcement Officer Position

 Driver's License Required Valid Washington State Driver's License

-Felony Conviction(s) as an Adult None.
+Felony Conviction(s) as an Adult No adult felony convictions at any time.

 Felony Conviction(s) as a Juvenile Will be carefully reviewed on a case by case basis